A free short story (read only) for you to enjoy. Warning Adult reading content.

 That appeared to be it for the two teenage lovers.
 The end of a relationship which was very intense but doomed by others demands and unfolding events.
 Peter tried in vain for more information but drew a blank every time.

 He never heard from Dawn again and she faded to the back of his mind visited less and less over the years.
 She was only visited when an old song or other memory reminded him of those days.
 They were now sad days.
-Unexplained days, they hurt and not the ones to think about too often.
+Unexplained days.
+They were not nice and not the ones to think about too often.

 Dawn told Peter she was now married with two kids and was living in a nearby town.
 Her dad had been killed in a car crash a few years back while they were living in South Africa and her mother and sister lived close to her.

 In the next coming days, Dawn never left his thoughts.
 He was tempted to go and find her.
-He knew if he did this a whole landslide of events would unfold and more lives would be ruined.
+He knew if he did this a whole landslide of events would unfold and more lives would be ruined as she was married now with kids.
 Over the years in his mind he had actually taken the blame for what happened to them both when they were together.
-It was all his fault for getting her pregnant was his belief.
+It was all his fault for getting her pregnant.
+He should have been more careful was his belief.
 The only way now was to not have anything to do with her and follow the path in his life that he is taking now.

 They never saw much of each other again except on two rare passing accidental meetings.
-They would have a friendly chat for just a few minutes about day to day things and not force themselves not to bring up their past.
+They would just wave or say hello.
+But never stop and talk, as other people were present with either one of them.
 It was very hard but necessary.
 It would just be a complete mess.
 He knew that as their lives were elsewhere now.
 Then that was it.
 Peter never saw her again and lost touch completely.

 Money Money Money

-Throughout the years, whenever Dawn came into Peter’s mind, he could never work out those teenage years or what the actual truth was.
+Throughout the years, whenever Dawn came into Peter’s mind.
+He could never work out those teenage years or what the actual truth was.
 It was always very confusing for him because looking back none of it made sense.
 Especially now as the years had gone by and the past had become foggy and unclear.
-He wondered if he should have talked with Dawn about it.
-But it was also not the time or place in his life that he ever wanted to revisit.
-As he thought about all those things, he had decided it was not a nice time and best not remembered.
-So any time spent thinking and puzzling over that long ago situation was just too troublesome for him.
-The answer was to quickly push it all out of his mind, so he could concentrate on just day-to-day living.

 Over the following years Peter had long been married to a lovely girl called Sue.
 What had happened to Dawn was unknown except what he already knew that she had children with someone long ago.
 By this time he knew nothing else about her.
 Where she was or whether she was alive or dead.

-Many more years went by, at least thirty five in total, when the news was confirmed to Peter that his mother could no longer look after herself.
+Many more years went by.
+At least thirty five in total.
+Then one day the news was confirmed to Peter that his mother could no longer look after herself.

 His father had already died five years earlier and also now her erratic behaviour was giving cause for concern.
 The doctors had diagnosed the beginnings of dementia for Peter’s mother who was now almost 80 years old.
 It was decided that it was best she went into a care home to be looked after.

-While waiting for a place in the care home he had chosen for her, this next conversation took place between his mother and my old mate Peter while his mother still had some of her good days.
+While waiting for a place in the care home he had chosen for his mother.
+This next conversation took place between his mother and my old mate Peter while she still had some of her good days.

 During his conversations with his mother they became at times confusing and hard.
 But then on some days it was as if nothing was wrong with her and she could remember everything.
 “As bright as a new pin she was some days.”
 Peter said.

 One day during a visit she surprised Peter and started to talk to him about that time when he was with Dawn.
 Peter’s mother told him the story of how Dawn’s father had come back to see her on his own about the second pregnancy.
-He was demanding that his mother pays Dawn’s father another £50.00 to pay for her second termination.
+Dawn’s father was demanding that his mother pays another £50.00 to pay for her second termination.

 But Peter’s mother had told Dawn’s father that she was not giving him anymore money and he would get nothing else from her and sent him packing.

 Peter’s mother said.
-“I told Dawn’s father that I had discovered about the clinic where Dawn had gone to originally to have the first abortion.
-It was a clinic where abortions are free.
+“I told Dawn’s father that I had discovered about the clinic where Dawn had the first abortion.
+It was a special clinic where abortions are free of charge.
 They were free because Dawn had an underage pregnancy.
-I had already given him £50.00 for that termination and I had no need to have given him any money at all, because there was no cost to him or anybody.
+I had already given him £50.00 for that termination.
+But I shouldn’t have given him any money at all.
+There was no need, because there was no cost to him or anybody.

 He had to admit this to me.
 So I told him that he had in fact conned me out of my money.
-So when he had turned up this second time demanding money again to pay for the second termination.
+So when he had turned up this second time demanding money again.
 I told him to get lost and that I was giving him no more money.”

 But then Peter’s mother replied.
-“That wasn’t the reason why I refused to give him anymore money.
-I told him and sent him out of my house!
-I was bloody right to as well!”
+“That wasn’t the real reason why I refused to give him anymore money!
+I told him and I ran him out of my house!
+I was bloody right to do so as well!”
+Peter’s mother’s face is contorted with disgust as she turns away from Peter.

 A puzzled Peter said.
 “Oh but why?
-So what was the real reason you refused to give Dawn’s father any more money then if it wasn’t because of that first clinic being free of charge?”
+So what was the real reason you refused to give Dawn’s father money?
+If it wasn’t because of that first clinic being free of charge.
+Then why?”

-Peter’s mother didn’t say anything and just sat in silence staring away from Peter with a stern expression on her aged wrinkled face.
+Peter’s mother didn’t say anything and just sat in silence, deliberately staring away from Peter with a stern expression on her aged wrinkled face.
 So Peter again asked.
 “Come on mum.
-Why did you refuse him any more money for the termination.
-What was your real reason?”
+Why?
+If you didn’t refuse him more money for the termination.
+Then what was your real reason?”

 Peter’s mother paused a little longer and then said.
 “Do you remember when you were quite ill that time?
-I think it was not long before you met that Dawn”
+I think it was not long before you met that Dawn.
+You were about 15.
+You had that hernia operation and it all went bad with an infection.”

 Peter’s mother then added.
 “You and Susan (Peter’s wife) never had any children did you and you are both too old now aren’t you?”